Tuesday, 30 September 2025

 Following on from yesterday's post about believers facing persecution because of their faithfulness, I received another friend's prayer request this morning.
-In their situation the church has been prohibited from meeting and those connected interrogated.
-The tactic of imposing fear, opponents pooring abuse and anger on the church is often followed by a season of growth within the church.
+In their situation, the church has been prohibited from meeting and those connected have been interrogated.
+The tactic of imposing fear, opponents pouring abuse and anger on the church, is often followed by a season of growth within the church.
 The issue is not whether the church meets in public or underground, the issue is the authentic presence of God proven to be in operation keeping His people in resurection power.
 The reasons for persecution in such instances are so illogical.
 If authorities were honest they would say they want to control society, to keep people from free thought, and control social and fianncial influence for themselves or the religious/ social structure they defend which is inherently abusive.
 In reality, many folks see through this.
 This is especially so in women who are often the most abused in such a structural system.

 As an aside in the light of this, let me say a word about the UK context and all that is going on regarding our debate of appropraite access for imigrants to make their home here.